oriolnunez/rubot_mecanum_ws/Documentation/2_rubot_rbpi_control.md

 - rubot_nav.py: to define a rubot movement with linear and angular speed to reach a maximum x-distance

-A "ubot_nav.launch" file have been created to launch the node and python file created above.
+A "rubot_nav.launch" file have been created to launch the node and python file created above.

 To properly perform a especific movement control we have first to:
 - Bringup rUBot_mecanum